-Usually the benefits arising from automation in drilling are only externalized as boosting elements aimed at safety issues, optimization of work shift change intervals and increased productivity.
+Usually the benefits arising from automation in drilling are only externalized as boosting elements aimed at safety issues, optimization of work shift change intervals, and increased productivity.
 In this work, it was shown where automatism in drilling functions can really make a difference and be translated into tangible gains.
-It can be said that all the benefits arising from automation contribute so that we have a more modern mining guided by good practices (operational and managerial) capable of guaranteeing the stability and maintenance of the mineral enterprise.
-Organizations see automation as a means of capturing data more comprehensively, improving the customer experience, reducing risk, capitalizing on, developing new skills in people and enabling innovation in their companies.
+It can be said that all benefits arising from automation contribute so that we have a more modern mining guided by good practices (operational and managerial) capable of guaranteeing the stability and maintenance of the mineral enterprise.
+Organizations see automation as a means of capturing data more comprehensively, improving the customer experience, reducing risk, capitalizing on developing new skills in people, and enabling innovation in their companies.
 Despite this positive view regarding the use of new technologies, the reality is very challenging because there is a call for automation, which develops at a frenetic pace, in which it is necessary to prioritize the areas of the company to be automated.
 It is necessary to understand and make an assertive technological choice among so many possible options.
 The progression to truly intelligent automation requires first defining and optimizing processes and then restructuring the organization around those processes, both of which can be driven by technologies hitherto unavailable in the organization.
-In practice, it is something that will impact the day-to-day work of all employees (individually or collectively), will test communication, change management and, above all, propose cooperation/synergy of all those involved in production processes.
-Finally, we can say that each mining company must choose the most appropriate technology for its processes, once selected, it must be used to its fullest in order to seek the assertiveness of the analyzed results.
-The routine of regular inspections and audits is a good practice that proves to be very attractive to ensure the reliability and transparency of processes and can be used by mining.
-The use of technology is an argument that presents itself as a competitive differential capable of bringing improvements to all and, above all, strengthening the concern for the search for an Efficient and Responsible Business Management.
-This search demands cultural and organizational change, followed by a redefinition of processes and responsibilities of the people involved.
-In conclusion, in a modern mining process guided by automation and new technologies, everyone must be updated: machines, men and processes.
+In practice, it is something that will impact the day-to-day work of all employees (individually or collectively), which will test communication, change management, and, above all, propose cooperation/synergy of all those involved in production processes.
+Finally, we can say that each mining company must choose the most appropriate technology for its processes, once selected, it must be used to its fullest to seek the assertiveness of the analyzed results.
+The routine of regular inspections and audits is a good practice that proves to be very attractive to ensure the reliability and transparency of processes and can be used in mining.
+The use of technology is an argument that presents itself as a competitive differential capable of bringing improvements to all and, above all, strengthening the concern for the search for an efficient and Responsible Business Management.
+This search demands cultural and organizational change, followed by a redefinition of the processes and responsibilities of the people involved.
+In conclusion, in a modern mining process guided by automation and new technologies, everyone must be updated: machines, men, and processes.

 REFERENCES